 The living room got its name simply because itís the room we live in the most.
 Itís the room that we kick back and watch television, where we sit down with family members to talk about whatís going on in our lives, and where we host parties.

 Itís also the room where we can lean back on the furniture, close our eyes and let the beautiful music, flowing from the sound system, relax us after a busy day of work.
 Because the living room is so multifunctional and impacts such varied areas of our lives, itís important that we get the Feng Shui in this room done right.

 Other rooms that flow into the living room, such as if you have an open floor plan, should not be allowed to encroach upon the living room.
 If the noise and clutter or visual aspects of other rooms intrude upon this living space, the energy will become harried and negative.

 Donít place a bookshelf by the door – and if you have a bookshelf, use one with doors that can enclose the books, which keeps them from creating disharmony by appearing cluttered.
-Donít have overly large artwork directly above the seats.
-Instead use groupings of smaller artworks.
+Donít has overly large artwork directly above the seats.
+Instead, use groupings of smaller artworks.